 For development tasks, the user usually needs some elevated permissions (for installing the software), but in Robocorp applications, we avoid requiring admin permissions while running.

-- Ubuntu 18.04 recommended
+- Ubuntu 22.04

 - The latest version of Chrome is the recommended browser.